stride3d/stride-docs/GUIDELINES.md

 Example:
 ```
-Use the @'SiliconStudio.Xenko.Audio.SoundEffectInstance.Play' function start playing a sound.
+Use the @'Xenko.Audio.SoundEffectInstance.Play' function start playing a sound.
 Playing an ongoing sound has no effect.
 Playing a stopped sound restart the sound from beginning.
 ```